Italian wines

 Welcome to Italy!

-Embark on a wonderful journey through the Boot and let yourself be transported by the fabulous wines produced in the regions of Tuscany, Piedmont, Veneto, Abruzzo, and Campania.
+Embark on a wonderful journey and let yourself be transported by the fabulous wines produced in the regions of Tuscany, Piedmont, Veneto, Abruzzo...and more !
 With its 700,000 hectares, Italy offers a diversity of soils, climates, and wines that is truly comparable to that of the French vineyards.
-On this page, discover a selection that pays tribute to the country’s great appellations such as Chianti and Brunello di Montalcino with their emblematic grape variety, Sangiovese as well as the famous Barolo, Valpolicella, Montepulciano d'Abruzzo, and Prosecco.
-Guaranteed pleasure, there is something for every taste, from easy-drinking wines to prestigious gastronomic cuvées!
+On this page, you will find a selection honoring the country’s great appellations such as Chianti and Brunello di Montalcino with their emblematic grape variety, Sangiovese as well as the famous Barolo, Valpolicella, Montepulciano d'Abruzzo, and Prosecco.
+There is something for everyone, from easy-drinking wines to prestigious gastronomic cuvées!

-Italy holds a leading position in the world of wine.
-It is regularly ranked first in terms of volume.
-With more than 600 000 hectares and a winemaking tradition dating back to Antiquity, the Boot is also renowned for its incredible diversity of grape varieties, terroirs, and wine styles, making it, for enthusiasts, a kingdom of discoveries as vast as the French vineyard.
+Italy holds a leading position in the wine world.
+In fact, it is regularly ranked first in terms of volume.
+With more than 700 000 hectares and a winemaking tradition dating back to Antiquity, the Boot is also renowned for its incredible diversity of grape varieties, terroirs, and wine styles, and for enthusiasts, a kingdom of discoveries as vast as the French vineyard.
 While it is difficult to summarize Italian wine in just a few lines, here is a brief overview to give you an idea of its great richness.

--Next, we have the IGT (Indicazione Geografica Tipica).
-These are comparable to our French IGP, thus identifying specific production areas that are generally broader than traditional appellations.We can take as examples the Toscana IGT, which covers the entire Tuscany region, or the Sicilia IGT, which brings together all the Sicilian terroirs.
+-IGT (Indicazione Geografica Tipica) : these are comparable to our French IGP, thus identifying specific production areas that are relatively broad compared to traditional appellations.We can take as examples the Toscana IGT, which covers the entire Tuscany region, or the Sicilia IGT, which brings together all the Sicilian terroirs.

--Finally, there are the DOC (Denominazione Di Origine Controllata) and DOCG (Denominazione Di Origine Controllata E Garantita), the highest levels of classification.
-In Italy, DOCs currently identify more than 330 crus, guaranteeing both origin and production method.
+-DOC (Denominazione di Origine Controllata) and DOCG (Denominazione di Origine Controllata e Garantita) : the highest levels of classification.
+In Italy, the DOCs currently identify more than 330 crus, guaranteeing both origin and production method.
 These are comparable to our French AOCs.
-DOCGs, on the other hand, must meet even stricter production regulations than DOCs.
+The DOCGs, for their part, must meet even stricter production regulations than the DOCs.
 There are only 74 to date, including the very famous Barolo, Barbaresco, Chianti Classico, Chianti, and Brunello di Montalcino.

 Italian appellations and grape varieties